mapr-demos/python-bindings/README.md

 # python-bindings
 This package supplies the source code for the Python bindings for the MapR Open JSON Application Interface.
-More information on OJAI can be found [https://www.mapr.com/blog/faster-application-development-open-json-application-interface-ojai](here).
+More information on OJAI can be found [here](https://www.mapr.com/blog/faster-application-development-open-json-application-interface-ojai).

 ## Quickstart

-The package was tested on a Centos 7.2 system but instructions and functionality are likely similar on others.
-The instructions assume 'python3' and 'pip3' are used to select the Python 3 tools in your environment, if you do not have parallel Python 2 and Python 3 installations, you may only need to use 'python' and 'pip'.
+The package was tested on a Centos 7.2 system but the installation instructions and functionality are likely similar on others.
+The below instructions assume 'python3' and 'pip3' are used to select the Python 3 tools in your environment.
+If you do not have parallel Python 2 and Python 3 installations you may only need to use 'python' and 'pip'.

 ### Installing prerequisites